eascodes/100-days-code/log.md

 **Thoughts** Working on this project has helped to me to better understand CSS flexbox/grid and also the importance of media queries.
 I'm really excited about my progress so far.

 **Link(s) to work** https://github.com/eascodes?tab=repositories

+## Day 24: November 18, 2021

+**Today's Progress**: Today I created the order page for the bakery website.

+**Thoughts** I was very excited that the order form came together so quickly due to the pre-existing CSS form styling, however I struggled with finding a way to save the form data.

+**Link(s) to work** https://github.com/eascodes?tab=repositories